Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based OOD Detection: Methodology

 \subsubsection{ID Training-based Methods}

 \keypoint{a.
-Without OOD Prompts} Few-shot OOD detection began in this setting.
-Ming~\etal~\cite{ming2023does} proposed PEFT-MCM for CLIP-based OOD detection, which demonstrates the effectiveness of combining parameter-efficient tuning methods (\eg prompt learning~\cite{zhou2022coop} or adapter~\cite{zhang2022tip}) and MCM~\cite{ming2022delving}.
-Concurrently, Miyai~\etal\cite{miyai2023locoop} proposed LoCoOp, a pioneer prompt learning approach for few-shot OOD detection.
-LoCoOp enhances CoOp's~\cite{zhou2022coop} OOD detection capabilities by performing OOD regularization with local OOD features.
+Without OOD Prompts} Few-shot OOD detection began in this setting. \citet{ming2023does} proposed PEFT-MCM for VLM-based OOD detection, which demonstrates the effectiveness of combining parameter-efficient tuning methods (\eg prompt learning~\citep{zhou2022coop} or adapter~\citep{zhang2022tip}) and MCM~\citep{ming2022delving}.
+Concurrently, \citet{miyai2023locoop} proposed LoCoOp, a pioneer prompt learning approach for few-shot OOD detection.
+LoCoOp enhances CoOp's~\citep{zhou2022coop} OOD detection capabilities by performing OOD regularization with local OOD features.
 LoCoOp is the simplest prompt learning method and serves as a crucial baseline in few-shot OOD detection.
-Unlike LoCoOp, which utilizes non-ID local regions for OOD regularization, GalLoP~\cite{lafon2024gallop} proposes an approach that utilizes local ID regions to enable a more fine-grained distinction between ID and OOD samples.
-GalLoP learns a diverse set of prompts by utilizing both global and local visual representations, thereby enhancing the detection capabilities.
+To improve the performance of LoCoOp, Self-Calibrated Tuning (SCT)~\citep{yu2024self} dynamically adjusts the weight of OOD regularization based on prediction uncertainty to prevent unreliable OOD features from degrading the model's performance.
+Unlike LoCoOp, which utilizes non-ID local regions for OOD regularization, GalLoP~\citep{lafon2024gallop} proposes an approach that utilizes local ID regions to enable a more fine-grained distinction between ID and OOD samples.
+GalLoP learns a diverse set of prompts by utilizing both global and local visual representations, thereby enhancing detection capabilities.